pasky/pachi/README.md

 ## How to run

-By default, Pachi will run on a single CPU core, taking up to 1.4GiB of memory and taking a little under 15 seconds per move.
+By default Pachi will run as many threads as processors, using up to 200Mb of memory for tree search and taking a little under 10 seconds per move.
 You can adjust these parameters by passing it extra command line options.

 Pachi can smartly deal with a variety of time settings (canadian byoyomi